wasimscctech/CCTech-Intermediate/CurrencyConverter/README.md

 ## code

-In `readFile()` the below code is used to read the data of USD collumn and it converts the string to float and the float value then get added to the vector `toUSD`.
+In `readFile()` the below code is used to read the data of USD column and it converts the string to float and the float value then get added to the vector `toUSD`.
 ```
 getline(coeff, USD, ',');
 toUSD.push_back(stof(USD));